 Perhaps your bike has been tucked away at the back of the garage over winter gathering dust, or maybe you’ve carried on riding right through, in which case it has probably been subject to wet conditions and maybe salt that has been spread by gritting lorries.
 Either way, now is the perfect time to give your bike a spring clean.

-Your first stop should be this video we put together with Cycle Surgery: How to lean and lube your bike for maximum cycling efficiency.
+Your first stop should be this video: How to clean and lube your bike for maximum cycling efficiency.

-Cycle Surgery’s chief mechanic Andrew Brown shows you how to wash your bike and how to clean and lube your drivetrain.
+Andrew Brown (chief mechanic with Cycle Surgery at the time) shows you how to wash your bike and how to clean and lube your drivetrain.
 It’s pretty straightforward stuff.

 We also have a step-by-step text/picture guide to cleaning and lubing you chain, if you’d prefer the information in that format.